+Here is a great video that explains how heat pumps work.
 A heat pump water heater looks pretty much just like a regular water heater except that it will have a blower that sucks air from the room and blows it back out.
 The air that comes out of the blower will be cool because the heat pump pulls the heat out of the air to transfer to the water.
 This is just the opposite of a refrigerator that blows out warm air to keep the inside cool.
 Most HP water heaters have multiple modes that you can select - the most energy saving is Heat Pump only mode.
 Hybrid mode will activate a resistance electric heater if the unit is struggling to keep up with the demand (several people showering at once for instance).
 Since they are electric and digital, most come with apps which allow you to turn it off or adjust the temperature remotely - this comes in handy if you forget to do that and then remember while you are on vacation.

 Where can I install a Heat Pump Water Heater?

 They can go anywhere, but since they cool the space they are in, it is best if they are in a garage or basement or large utility room that doesn’t need to stay warm.
 They will de-humidify the air so they are great for slightly damp basements.